 Barnawartha & District Memorial TabletPrint Page

-Barnawartha & District Memorial Tablet commemorates those who lost their lives in World War One.
-The tablet was originally unveiled in March 1923.
+A tablet commemorates those who died in service of were killed in action in World War One.
+It was originally unveiled in March 1923.

 On Sunday the Soldiers' Memorial Hall at Barnawartha was packed, the occasion being the unveiling of the memorial tablet to district soldiers who lost their lives in the Great War.
 Mr. D. Anderson, president of the Hall Committee, was in the chair, having on his right Brigader General Elliott.
 Mr. H. Beardmore, M.L.A., was on his left.
 On the platform also were Revs.
 Taylor, Blair and Father O'SulIivan, Cr.
 L. Whitehead, and a number of Wodonga and local soldiers.

 The chairman called on Brigadier General Elliott to unveil the tablet.
 The general, who was cheered, said they had assembled that day to pay honor to the men who laid down their lives in the Great War.
 All over Australia they were erecting memorial tablets., etc., to their memories, and he was pleased and proud to be there that day.

 Albury Banner and Wodonga Express (NSW), 30 March 1923.

 |Address:||High Street & Indigo Creek Road, Barnawartha Memorial Hall , Barnawartha , 3688|

 |Actual Monument Dedication Date:||Monday 26th March, 1923|

 In memory of the men of Barnawartha and District who gave their lives in the Great War